UX professionals are well paid but do people realize what UXers can provide?

 Problems in the hiring process

-After asking another question, a seemingly very common problem in the user
+After asking another question, a seemingly very common problem in the user experience industry arose.

 “The user experience industry has not yet fully developed.
 So, companies still don’t know what exactly UX is.
 They only know that they need it.”